Django vs Node.js: When to choose which -- featured image

 Just as Django facilitates Python usage in both the Frontend and Backend of your web app, Node.js allows for JavaScript (typically only employed for Frontend development) to be used in server-side scripting as well.

-Since Django and Node.js are both simply excellent in what they do, the best way to decide on which is better for your project is to compare the strong and weak sides of both and learn what types of projects they are typically used for.
+Since Django and Node.js are both simply excellent in what they do, the best way to decide which is better for your project is to compare the strong and weak sides of both and learn what types of projects they are typically used for.

 What is Django?